DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

   * applicationId `string`: The application/client Id for the service principal with which the on-premise management/data plane components would communicate with our Azure services.
   * audience `string`: The intended Audience of the service principal with which the on-premise management/data plane components would communicate with our Azure services.
   * certificateThumbprint `string`: The certificate thumbprint.
 Applicable only if IdentityProviderType is RecoveryServicesActiveDirectory.
-  * identityProviderType `string` (values: RecoveryServicesActiveDirectory, CustomerActiveDirectory): The identity provider type.
+  * identityProviderType `string` (values: RecoveryServicesActiveDirectory): The identity provider type.
 Value is the ToString() of a IdentityProviderType value.
   * objectId `string`: The object Id of the service principal with which the on-premise management/data plane components would communicate with our Azure services.
   * tenantId `string`: The tenant Id for the service principal with which the on-premise management/data plane components would communicate with our Azure services.

 ### InMageAgentDetails
 * InMageAgentDetails `object`: The details of the InMage agent.
+  * agentExpiryDate `string`: Agent expiry date.
   * agentUpdateStatus `string`: A value indicating whether installed agent needs to be updated.
   * agentVersion `string`: The agent version.
   * postUpdateRebootStatus `string`: A value indicating whether reboot is required after update is applied.

+### InMageAgentVersionDetails
+* InMageAgentVersionDetails `object`: InMage agent version details.
+  * expiryDate `string`: Version expiry date.
+  * postUpdateRebootStatus `string`: A value indicating whether reboot is required after update is applied.
+  * status `string` (values: Supported, NotSupported, Deprecated, UpdateRequired, SecurityUpdateRequired): A value indicating whether security update required.
+  * version `string`: The agent version.

 ### InMageAzureV2ApplyRecoveryPointInput
 * InMageAzureV2ApplyRecoveryPointInput `object`: ApplyRecoveryPoint input specific to InMageAzureV2 provider.